New York State’s transition to electronic billing marches on—but not without its growing pains.

 By putting the time in to register for XML Submission, your practice will save countless hours in the long run, while also ensuring that no bill submission copies are lost in the mail or otherwise not documented for future reference.

 If you have any questions about e-billing in New York State, just reach out to daisyBill.
-We are here to help.
+We’re here to help.
+Use the pink chat icon in the bottom right of this screen, or email us at info@daisybill.com

 DaisyBill provides content as an insightful service to its readers and clients.
 It does not offer legal advice and cannot guarantee the accuracy or suitability of its content for a particular purpose.